In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 Something similar is at work in the president's announcement he was suspending the U.S. contribution to the World Health Organization, which gets roughly 20% of its budget from the U.S. and the American taxpayer.

-Trump accused the WHO being "China-centric" and said the administration would review the organization's handling of the pandemic over the next 60-90 days.
+Trump accused the WHO being "China-centric" and said the administration would review the organization's handling of the pandemic over the next 60 to 90 days.

 Trump's action provoked outcries from around the world, as this arm of the United Nations is the primary international actor in what is a plainly global war and the U.S. is the organization's largest contributor.